EGPostema/DrawerDissect/README.md

     API_KEY = 'YOUR_ROBOFLOW_API_HERE'
     ```

-2. **Create Your Own Roboflow Models**
+II. **Create Your Own Roboflow Models** ❗ [coming soon]

-    ❗ [coming soon] Link to roboflow documentation.
+    - Link to roboflow documentation.
     - Make sure that key models are present (3 obj detection, 2 segmentation) + an OCR method.
     - Requires Roboflow & Anthropic APIs as-is

-3. **Build Custom Models Using Our Training Data**
+III. **Build Custom Models Using Our Training Data** ❗ [coming soon]

-    ❗ [coming Soon] Access our training data and annotations through Google Drive to build your own models.
+    - Access our training data and annotations through Google Drive to build your own models.
     - Can also recommend other open-source methods for OCR
     - Processing script would have to be substantially modified
     - List specific function scripts that would also need to be modified